 Term of the Contract

-The term of the Contract is 05 months from [its award to the Contractor by Expertise France
+The term of the Contract is 05 months from its award to the Contractor by Expertise France

 The Contract shall expire after all services have been delivered by the Contractor and all rights and obligations of the Parties resulting from the Contract have been extinguished.
 If all or some of the services/supplies remain outstanding by the specified period, the Contractor must immediately take all necessary steps to complete delivery without being able to claim any remuneration in this regard.